GOWTHAMRAJ-DK/GOWTHAMRAJ-DK/README.md

 A Natural Language Processing project that analyzes restaurant reviews and identifies the sentiment expressed in customer feedback.

 **Tech Stack:**
 `Python` `NLP` `Transformers` `Hugging Face` `Machine Learning`

 ---

 ### 🏦 03 — Bank Customer Churn Prediction

-A Machine Learning project designed to analyze customer information and predict whether a bank customer is likely to leave the organization.
+A Machine Learning project that analyzes customer information and predicts whether a bank customer is likely to leave the organization.

 **Tech Stack:**
 `Python` `Pandas` `Scikit-learn` `Matplotlib` `Machine Learning`

 ---